sheldenr/leetcode-solutions/README.md

 Drawings made using Microsoft Whiteboard.
 Quite cool if you haven't used it before.

 # Current Study Plan
-Working through neetcode roadmap.
-Swapped on [4/5/2025].
-Initially started w/ leetcode 75 but swapped after realizing need the need for learning algorithm by algorithm.
+Working through neetcode roadmap, skipping hards.
+Swapped on from leetcode 75 on [4/5/2025] after realizing the simplicity in learning concept by concept.

-# Review List
+# List
 - 933 (Bad solution)
 - 844 (Solution memory complexity could be improved)
 - 206 (Learn how to iterarively reverse a linked-list)
 - 104 (Make sure you can confidently reimplement this)
-- 49 (Learn this solution on your own)

 # Milestones